Qazzian/boilerplate/README.md

 ```bash
     npm install
 ```
-* Find & replace any references to SolidFoundation which are placeholders for your application's name.
+* Find & replace any references to boilerplate which are placeholders for your application's name.
 They appear in the nginx.conf, bower.json, config.js files
-* Add the API and APP domains (by default: api.solidfoundation.com, app.solidfoundation.com though you should have changed that in #4 above) to your /etc/hosts pointing back to 127.0.0.1
+* Add the API and APP domains (by default: api.qazzian.com, app.qazzian.com though you should have changed that in #4 above) to your /etc/hosts pointing back to 127.0.0.1
 * Develop to your heart's content

 ### Workflow - development